arashnm80/arashnm80.github.io/quotes.md

 > You're crazy until you're successful, then you are a genius. -MrBeast

+> Do one thing every day that scares you.

 > How many fights do you have in yourself?

 > I'm gonna ruteforce my way to success.